 A Mk.
 2 Cub manufactured in March, 1944 - a picture that makes clear the enormous size of the rotary controls

 The carriage of the Cub was heavily built with a double-wall apron, exceptionally large micrometer zeroing dials for the period, taper gib strips on both top and cross slides and a completely protected cross-feed screw.
 Unfortunately the cross slide was of the short type (with a cast cover at the back to cover the end of the feed-screw) and, whilst the power sliding and surfacing feeds were conveniently selected by flicking a centrally-mounted lever left and right their engagement and release was through a screw-in-and-out knob - with no method of reliably and instantly disconnecting the feed.
-Note the distinctive fixed steady
+Note the distinctive form of the fixed steady

 Cub.
 Mk.
 2 headstock interior - front side view.
 The tray collects and supplies oil to the front bearing